sst/sst/README.md

 # ❍

 Ion is a new engine for deploying SST apps.
 It uses Pulumi and Terraform, as opposed to CDK and CloudFormation.
+[Read the full announcement here](https://sst.dev/blog/moving-away-from-cdk.html).

 - **10x faster** deploys
 - Native **multi-region** support